ForgeCloud/saas-interview-challenge1/README.md

 ## The Challenge

-We are asking that you write a simple worker pattern type project in golang.
+We are asking that you write a simple worker pattern type project using a modern language.
+We prefer golang but if you are more comfortable in another language, we are also polyglot and will accept a language you are most proficient with.
 These workers can be stubs (i.e. they can just sleep for random periods of time -- bonus points for doing an actual task) but they should feed back into the system in some way -- i.e. tracking and reporting.
 We suggest using redis for both the pub/sub worker interactions as well as datastore -- but the technology choice is yours as long as we can build it and it fits a similar pattern.

 This challenge is not meant to be a production ready version, but it is meant to show thought process, concepts, and problem solving skills.
 You are free to use any 3rd party libraries or code to accomplish the task as long as it is LICENSED accordingly.